circlefin/malachite/qa/README.md

 There are a few custom commands to make managing the nodes easier.
 They are explained in the `commands.sh` file.

-Note: most of these commands require SSH authentication and if you use a Yubikey for SSH authentication, you can saturate your machine's SSH connection with the default settings.
+Note: most of these commands require SSH authentication.
+If you use a Yubikey for SSH authentication, you can saturate your machine's SSH connection with the default settings.
 Use a key file and `ssh-agent` or change connection settings.